bergesinstitute/grafmethodenglish/book-2-unit-4.md

 María: Javier, what did you do last Monday?

-Javier: Last Monday I went to the Gym in Móstoles.
+Javier: Last Monday I went to the gym in Móstoles.

 M: What did you do on January 17?